Purple Passion Plant

 Botanical Name: Gynura aurantiaca

-Pinch off the yellow-orange flowers that appear in spring.
+Do purple passion plants flower?
+Yes.
+After they're a year old, they bloom in spring with yellow-orange flowers.
+But you'll want to pinch them off.
 They're not only ugly, they have a bad odor.
-Plants often flower after they're a year old.
 You may notice that your plant will begin to decline after flowering.
 That's why it's a good idea to propagate cuttings to replace your plant.
-It's fast-growing, so you'll have a big, lush-looking new house plant in no time.
+It's fast-growing, so you'll have a big, lush-looking new houseplant in no time.

 Shed some light.
 Providing bright light will enhance the color of this stunning foliage plant.
 If the leaves are more green than purple, move the plant to a sunnier spot.
 Keep it out of harsh, direct sunlight, though, because its leaves will scorch.